 Although it may be generally anticipated that taste complaints are related to the taste of food, some patients may report taste change in the mouth when no food is present.
 In some cases of taste complaint, food may taste normal and cover the abnormal taste reported when not eating.
 These may be reported as taste phantoms.
 It is important to distinguish the nature of the complaint.

-Humans have at least 5 basic taste qualities that can be distinguished by taste receptors.
+Humans have at least 5 basic taste qualities (sweet, sour, salty, bitter, and umami) that can be distinguished by taste receptors.
 Current understanding is that the entire tongue is able to perceive each of the taste qualities.
 Nevertheless, there are areas, such as the tip and the rear of the tongue, with higher global taste sensibilities.
 Some data suggest that there might be a gustotopy, similar to the cortical tonotopy related to hearing.
+However, studies in humans concluded that taste identification involves temporal coding without well-defined, taste-specific "hot spots."

-Taste is an important stimulus for production of saliva and, vice versa, saliva is necessary for the perception of taste.
+Taste is an important stimulus for production of saliva and, vice versa, saliva is necessary for the perception of taste and is not replaced with water intake while eating.
 Saliva is the natural oral solvent that dissolves food components to reach the taste receptors.
 Taste is also influenced by salivary composition, as a specific quality must be above normal saliva concentration in order to be perceived.
 Epidermal growth factor and nerve growth factor in saliva may play a role in taste function.
 Thus, both saliva quantity and quality can influence gustatory sensation.
 Three pairs of major salivary glands and hundreds of minor glands distributed throughout the oral and pharyngeal mucosa produce saliva, which contains minerals, enzymes, and immune globulin (IgA).
 The system is regulated by the autonomic sympathetic and parasympathetic pathways.
 Physiologic, pathologic, and iatrogenic processes may interfere with salivary output and thus induce dysgeusia.

 Local causes can be due to local/regional conditions, including poor oral hygiene, oral/dental/sinus disease, oral infection (e.g., candidiasis), oropharyngeal pathosis, diet, and tobacco use.